Level 3: Advanced Integration

 Ensure that all degree requirements are scheduled by January 1 of your graduation year, in accordance with Policy 565.45 Graduation Degree Requirements: Advanced Integration.

-This includes taking USMLE Step 2 CK and Step 2 CS before January, as detailed in Policy 540.70 USMLE Examination Requirements.
+This includes taking USMLE Step 2 CK before January, as detailed in Policy 540.70 USMLE Examination Requirements.

-In late-January, complete administrative graduation survey in Oasis to specify how you would like your name and information to appear on your diploma and in event programs.
+In late-January, complete the administrative graduation survey in OASIS to specify how you would like your name and information to appear on your diploma and in event programs.
 Additionally, be sure to respond to messages from the Communications Department

 regarding the Commencement Ceremony (attendance, tickets, etc.).